In This Article

 It’s gained a ton of popularity thanks to its light texture, rich moisture content, and non-comedogenic properties.
 Packed with hydrating and anti-aging amino acids, moisturizing fatty acids—and 60 percent more good-for-you antioxidants than Argan oil—marula oil is just what you want sitting on your bathroom counter.

 While applying oil to your hair may seem counterintuitive (dry shampoo doesn’t grow on trees, you know), marula oil’s lightweight texture and fast absorption leaves a satin finish on your strands, without making it look greasy or weighing down your style.
+"Marula oil is rich in vitamin C and E, protective antioxidants that nourish and add moisturize to the hair follicles," Gess says.
+"This helps repair damaged hair and prevents split ends."
 A few drops seals and coats your hair cuticle, eliminating frizz and adding tons of shine.
+It can also help promote a healthy scalp.
+"Marula oil will help balance your hair’s natural oils and both hydrate and protect the scalp against free radicals," Gess explains.

 Keep scrolling for our favorite marula oil hair products, from shampoo and conditioner to serum and hair masks.